GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 AutoInject = Dry::AutoInject(Blog::Container)
 {% endhighlight %}

-At the last line of file, the constant AutoInject was defined, this constant will be used inside of ArticlesController to inject dependencies.
+Inside this file the constant AutoInject was defined, it will be useful inside ArticlesController to inject dependencies.

-To use the registered command, we need to include a reference to registered dependency.
-The code will be like this:
+To use the registered command, we have to include a reference to the registered dependency.
+The code will look as below:

 {% highlight ruby %}
 #app/controllers/articles_controller.rb